Thousands of blood-sucking ticks found on bodies of Canadian moose | CBC News

 Flying over southern New Brunswick in a helicopter, it doesn't take long to spot moose running through the snow in the forest beneath.
 What isn't visible from the air are the thousands of ticks invading their bodies.

 In nearby New Hampshire and Maine, over a three-year period, scientists found an alarming 70 per cent of calves didn't make it through their first winter due in large part to tick infestation, according to a study in the Canadian Journal of Zoology.
-In some cases up to 80,000 ticks were found on a single moose.
+In some cases, up to 80,000 ticks were found on a single moose.

-Researchers from the universities of New Brunswick and Laval are now studying how ticks survive in the differing climates of New Brunswick and Quebec and how that affects moose.
+Researchers from the universities of New Brunswick and Laval are now studying how ticks survive in the differing climates of New Brunswick and Quebec — and how that affects moose.

 Their data show moose populations in both provinces have been healthy and growing over the past three decades, but wildlife biologist Serge Couturier says warmer winters and less snow cover make it easier for ticks to survive.

 "Global warming is likely increasing their abundance," he said in an interview in the woods near Tracy, N.B.
-"The northern limit is moving north and north and north."
+"The northern limit is moving north, and north, and north."

 External parasites

 Ticks are an external parasite.
 They feed on the animal's blood, staying on their skin for the fall and winter, until they drop off to lay their eggs on vegetation.
-These ticks do not pose any health risks to humans.
+Unlike deer ticks, which carry Lyme disease, winter ticks do not carry diseases that can be transmitted to humans.
+According to the Canadian Wildlife Health Co-operative, the meat of infected animals is suitable for humans to eat.

 Jean-Pierre Tremblay, a professor in the department of biology at Laval University in Quebec City and principal investigator on the moose research project, says unlike other species, such as white-tailed deer, moose tolerate the ticks until it's too late.
 Many moose end up weak with anemia.

-He says their skin also becomes inflamed and they change their behaviour, spending more time grooming, rubbing against trees until their fur comes off and less time eating.
+Their skin also becomes inflamed and they change their behaviour, he says, spending more time grooming, rubbing against trees until their fur comes off and less time eating.

 "That's a critical time of year, at the end of winter, when they have used most of their fat reserve, especially for calves," said Tremblay.